jtbaird/prism-pull/README.md

 # prism-pull
-prism-pull is a python package made to pull data from PRISM Group via web automation.
-Via the the [PRISM website](https://prism.nacse.org/):
+prism-pull is a python package made to pull data from PRISM Group using web automation.
+For those not familiar with PRISM, via the the [PRISM website](https://prism.nacse.org/):
 ```
 The PRISM Group gathers weather observations from a wide range of monitoring networks, applies
 sophisticated quality control measures, and develops spatial datasets to reveal short- and
 long-term weather patterns.
 The resulting datasets incorporate a variety of modeling techniques
 and are available at multiple spatial/temporal resolutions, covering the period from 1895 to
 the present.
 ```
 The types of weather data consist of:
 - precipitaion totals